with-ours/ours-privacy-swift/README.md

 <a name="introduction"></a>
 # Overview

-Welcome to the official Mixpanel Swift Library
+Welcome to the official Ours Privacy Swift Library

-The Mixpanel Swift library for iOS is an open-source project, and we'd love to see your contributions!
+The Ours Privacy Swift library for iOS is an open-source project based on the Mixpanel Swift library and aims to be 100% compatible with it.
-We'd also love for you to come and work with us!
-Check out **[Jobs](https://mixpanel.com/jobs/#openings)** for details.

-If you are using Objective-C, we recommend using our **[Objective-C Library](https://github.com/mixpanel/mixpanel-iphone)**.

-Check out our [Advanced iOS Swift Guide](https://developer.mixpanel.com/docs/swift) for additional advanced configurations and use cases, like setting up your project with European Union data storage.

 # Quick Start Guide
 Our master branch and our releases are on Swift 5.
-If you wish to use our Swift 4.2 implementation, please point to the v2.6.1 release.
-For Swift 4/4.1 implementation, please point to the v2.4.5 release.
-For Swift 3 implementation, please point to the v2.2.3 release.

 ## 1. Install Mixpanel
 You will need your project token for initializing your library.
 You can get your project token from [project settings](https://mixpanel.com/settings/project).